 As our Bedhead Hats move through the factory floor, they are dyed, cut, sewn and pressed by specialists in each stage of the production process.
 Once our hats have been completed and pressed, they are stacked and packaged in poly bags – one per stack of 40-70 pieces, NOT one per hat in order to minimise as much packaging as possible.

 There has been a massive societal push towards ethical garment manufacturing practices since the industry’s most tragic disaster; the 2013 Rana Plaza factory collapse in Bangladesh, which claimed the lives of 1,134 garment workers.
 Since then, various bodies have been established in order to scrutinise industry practices and raise awareness of the fashion industry’s most pressing issues.

 Reports since 2013 have shown significant progress in the industry in terms of how suppliers know their supply chains and the treatment of workers in the garment industry as well as increased transparency around supply chain practices.
 The reality however, is that the industry still has a long way to go.

 So this week, in celebration of Fashion Revolution Week, ask the question ‘who made my clothes?’
 Not just in your mind but really ask them, do your research, if you don’t like what you find, encourage them to be better.
 You have the power to make positive change!

 Find out more about ethical fashion at these resources:

-Hurrah for ethically made!20 August 2019Thank you so much for publishing this personal account about your supply chain.
+Rebecca on 20 August 2019Thank you so much for publishing this personal account about your supply chain.
 It makes me happy to know that your process is ethical.
 Would love a yearly update.
 I enjoy reading the details - makes the process so much more transparent!